Gift-Stack/zuri_assignment/README.md

 | **JavaScript** | Clients | SDK/Libraries | Tools      |
 | -------------- | ------- | ------------- | ---------- |
 | **/ Node.js**  | **--**  | **--**        | Express.js |

+> OpenAPI specification

+Use this specification to exercise the API with tools like Postman or VS Code Thunder client